 Roger Martens struggles to unravel what really happened in the JFK assassination through a series of provocative labyrinths in an article for Currents Magazine.

-Echoes of a Soul: Oswald’s Maze with Himself
+Echoes of a Soul: Oswald’s Maze within Himself

-Like the Pima’s spirit of Siuku, Lee Harvey Oswald has remained mischievously elusive to the eyes of historians and even authors of fiction.
+Like the Pima’s spirit of Siuku, Lee Harvey Oswald has remained mischievously elusive for historians and even authors of fiction.
 The question remains, can he really be seen?
-Based on most of what’s been written, it would seem that he disappeared from history, or at least from being a meaningful human presence, after being shot by Jack Ruby on November 24, 1963, at the age of 24.
+Based on most of what’s been written it would seem that he disappeared from history, or at least from being a meaningful human presence, after being shot by Jack Ruby on November 24, 1963, at the age of 24.
 But he did keep a kind of journal, which informed much of what you’re about to see here.
 As you proceed through these six circles, you may begin to feel the breaths behind his words and glimpse the shadows behind his actions.

 The Sixth Circle: Biographical Highlights